1

 License Expiration Bump Period for New Applicants: All new applicants who are issued a license within 120 days of the upcoming renewal expiration date will be issued a license with the next expiration date.

-License Renewal Information: All Naturopathic Doctor registrations expire on June 30 every year.
-View your expiration date on your online account.
-Please note that renewals open approximately six weeks prior to the expiration date.
+License Renewal Information: All Naturopathic Doctor registrations expire on June 30, every year and must be renewed to continue practicing.
+View your expiration date by logging onto your DPO Online Services Account.
+Please note that renewals open approximately 4-5 weeks prior to the expiration date.